-Once again, the debate over quinoa, the darling of health-conscious Jews, has risen to the top of our "Is it kosher for Passover?" list of questions.
-Just Google this question, and you will see that everyone is talking about quinoa!
+Every year the debate over quinoa rises to the top of our "Is it kosher for Passover?" list of questions.

-But there's more.
-In order for quinoa to be kosher for Passover, it seems to hinge on how the quinoa is grown.
-Some authorities have expressed concern because quinoa is processed in factories along with grains that are not kosher for Passover.
-In addition, kashrut authorities have learned that some farmers use barley or oats as a protective covering over their quinoa crops to prevent birds from eating it.
-According to an article in the New York Times, the debate is not likely to be resolved until one of the major kashrut certification companies can send a rabbi to the mountain region of Bolivia to inspect some of these factories.
+But there's more!
+Whether or not quinoa is certified kosher for Passover, hinges on how the quinoa is grown and processed.
+Some authorities have expressed concern because often quinoa is processed in factories along with grains that are not kosher for Passover.
+In addition, some farmers use barley or oats as a protective covering over their quinoa crops to prevent birds from eating it; the risk of contamination with grains that are chametz is high.

-So what is a Reform Jew to do?
-If you endeavor to keep kosher for Passover and want to eat quinoa this year, make sure the package specifically says it is kosher for Passover; there are several brands available.
+If you endeavor to keep kosher for Passover and want to eat quinoa this year, you may want to make sure the package specifically says it is kosher for Passover; there are several brands available.
 Here is a recipe you can try.